LamininSolutions/mfsql-connector/source/blogs/metadata-management/index.rst

  -  The classes where another class is referenced
  -  Which class table to create when a certain property or valuelist need to be updated or reviews
  -  Show all the properties set on the metadata card for a specific class

 Exploring class tables and their columns
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The following procedures and views allow digger deeper into the application of the structure in the class tables.

+ -  :doc:`/views/MFvwClassTableColumns.html`
+ -  :doc:`/procedures/spMFClassTableColumns.html`

+These methods unique identify where properties are used as adhoc properties on an class.

+Anomolies and errors with columns can be identified using the error columns in the result set.

+The result also show the different types of columns that is used on a class.

 Updating aliases
 ~~~~~~~~~~~~~~~~

 Discovery